Zodiak1993/vesc_m365_dash/README.md

 - [x] mph Mode (speed-factor)
 - [x] After turning off the dashboard, the last mode is not used, but the Sport Mode is set when turning on (logic like the original).
 - [x] Added a few comments to the code.

-Upcoming Tasks:
+- [x] Round speed value on display (before 22.9 km/h was 22 km/h - now 22.9 km/h is 23 km/h)
+- [x] If you use the lock mode, the secret mode will NOT be reset!
+When the Lock Mode is exited, the last used mode (sport, drive, walk) is restored.

-- [x]Control the taillight with a MOSFET via the servo pin.
+- [x] Control the taillight with a MOSFET via the servo pin

+# Upcoming Tasks

-- [x]Implement cruise control.
+- Implement cruise control.
-- [x]Code formatting / minor bug fixes / comments.
+- Code formatting / comments minor / bug fixes (my code is working for 3 months / 1000 km without problems!)

 ## How